UEP-HUG/sp4_public/README.md

 - `02_prep_neutralization_data.R` prepares neutralization data for analysis and post-stratification
 - `03_run_neutralization_model.R` runs the regression model on neutralization capacity
 - `04_run_neutralization_poststratification.R` produces post-stratified estimates of neutralization capacity in the population.
-- The data folder contains demographic data of the state of Geneva used in the analysis
+- The data folder contains demographic data of the canton of Geneva used in the analysis

 ## Running with synthetic data

 The analysis pipeline can be tested using a synthetic dataset.
 To do so:

 1. Run `analysis/00_generate_synthetic_data.R` to generate the data.
-2. Run analysis steps 1 to 3.
+2. Run analysis files 01 to 03.
-3. Run analysis step 4 passing the population strata and seroprevalence estimate file names as produced in steps 1 and 3.
+3. Run analysis file 04 passing the population strata and seroprevalence estimate file names as produced in step 2.

 ## Running with your own data